TejasBalshetwar/git_practice/README.md

 8) to push to a git repository use: git push origin <branchname>
 9) to add a remote repository use: git remote add origin <url> (url ends with .git) The remote repository is the one where you want to push your code.
-Now to remote repository is connected to your local repository.
+<br>Now to remote repository is connected to your local repository.